NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Hellinger Distance
 ........................

-The `Hellinger Distance`_, is a distance metric used to quantify the similarity between two distributions.
+The Hellinger Distance, is a distance metric used to quantify the similarity between two distributions.
 It measures the overlap between the probabilities assigned to the same event by both reference and analysis.
 It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which analysis assigns some positive probability and vice versa.
 The formula is given by:

-For a categorical feature `Hellinger Distance`_ is defined as:
+For a categorical feature Hellinger Distance is defined as:

 .. math::
  H\left(X_i^{ref},X_i^{ana}\right) = \frac{1}{\sqrt{2}}\left[\sum_{x \in X}\left(\sqrt{{F}_{ref}(x)}-\sqrt{{F}_{ana}(x)}\right)^2dx\right]^{1/2}